Call Center FCR Benchmarking Results for 2021

 Repeat calls significantly impact a call center's operating costs and Customer Satisfaction (Csat).
 Figure 3 shows the impact on call center Csat based on the number of calls to resolve the customer's issue for all major call types.
 Overall, there is a 47% difference between Csat (top box response) with the call center when the call is resolved in one call compared to taking four or more calls to resolve the customer's issue.

 On average, for the call center industry, there is a 16% drop in Csat for each additional call required to resolve a customer's call.
-The Csat penalty for more than one call to resolve the customer's inquiry or problem is similar for most major call types.
-In other words, if the call has high complexity (e.g., claims and complaint) or has low complexity (e.g., orders and inquiries), the Csat penalty for the number of calls placed remains relatively the same.
+The Csat penalty for more than one call to resolve the customer's inquiry or problem is similar to most major call types.
+In other words, if the call has high complexity (e.g., claims and complaints) or has low complexity (e.g., orders and inquiries), the Csat penalty for the number of calls placed remains relatively the same.

 Figure 3: Repeat Calls Impact on Call Center Csat

 Ranking of the Most Helpful Business Practices for Improving FCR

 SQM agrees that any of the business practices in Figure 4 can improve FCR and CX performance.
 According to our clients, the top five business practices for improving FCR are: